 In August 2018, the FASB issued guidance entitled "Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement."
 The guidance modifies the requirements on fair value measurements by removing, modifying or adding to the disclosures.
 This guidance became effective for interim and annual periods beginning after December 15, 2019.
-Early adoption is permitted and an entity is permitted to early adopt any removal or modified disclosures and delay adoption of the additional disclosures until their effective date.
-The adoption of this guidance will not impact the Association's financial condition or its results of operations, but will impact the fair value measurements disclosures.
-The Association early adopted the removal and modified disclosures during the fourth quarter of 2018.
+The adoption of this guidance did not impact the Association's financial condition or its results of operations, but did impact the fair value measurements disclosures.